- Books, Literature, and Writing»

 He didn't realise how much his congregants disliked him.
 It was by accident

-he learned they felt he was ripping them off and that some of the 'charity' work
+he learned they felt he was ripping them off.
+They knew some of the 'charity' work

 he'd organised got him a hefty packet.